 Even advanced music students face this problem, since ear training is no longer an integral part of all aspects of music education, but is rather relegated to only a few semesters in a separate course that has no relation to music students’ “core” instrumental work.
 This reveals a gaping hole in their musical education.
 And it’s not the students’ fault, it’s that of the music educational system.
 In most cases ear training is never even mentioned until the student enters a conservatory or university program, and then most of class time must be spent on remedial work that should have begun with the very first lesson.
 How embarrassing that the final exam so often consists of the identical material to the entry exam, only played faster!

-The good news is that there's a solution to this problem, and a very large part of that solution is proper ear training.
-The bad news is that it takes considerable mental effort, and lazy minds would prefer to just exercise their fingers and hope for the best.
-The effects of this "malpractice" rear their heads at all the wrong times: when it really counts.
-The deficiencies can be embarrassing.
-I've encountered graduates of well-known conservatories who could, after much diligent practice, perform extremely difficult pieces but who could not distinguish a major third from a minor third by ear.
+Fortunately there is a solution to this problem in the form of regular ear training.
+This does take considerable mental effort, more than just exercising the fingers.
+I’ve encountered graduates of well-known conservatories who could, after much diligent practice, perform extremely difficult pieces but who could not distinguish a major third from a minor third by ear.
 They learned to learn primarily with their fingers rather than their ears.
+Happily this can quite easily be corrected—it’s really just a matter of adding ear training exercises to one’s practice regimen.

 What’s wonderful about training the ear properly in this manner is that the work is largely cumulative.
 In the beginning it will require great effort, like running a mile for the first time.
 Like athletic training, with regular practice you’ll develop quickly and will come to enjoy each further step.
 Yet, also like athletic training, it requires regular practice.
 The body operates according to a strict “use it or lose it” principle.
 Ear training therefore needs to be a part of your daily practice regimen.